andrew-c105/FoundersHack-2026/README.md

 https://www.youtube.com/watch?v=2f8Lqf3G1UI

 ## How It Works
 Swell monitors external signals around your location and synthesises them into an hourly busyness index.
 No POS integration needed, just your address and business type.
-A retail store and a bubble tea shop both understand *"38% above your normal Sunday 9pm"*.
+A retail store and a ice-cream shop both understand *"38% above your normal Sunday 9pm"*.

 ## Tech Stack
 - **Frontend:** React 18, TypeScript, Vite, Tailwind CSS, Recharts, react-calendar-heatmap, Framer Motion